Umadevi65B/Umadevi65B.github.io/index.md

 Global Power Plant Dataset plays very important role in energy sector as it helps to improve overall efficiency of power plants.
 It centralizes power plant data to make it easier to navigate, compare, and draw insights for one’s own analysis.
 The database covers approximately 30,000 power plants from 164 countries and includes thermal plants (e.g., coal, gas, oil, nuclear, biomass, waste, geothermal) and renewables (e.g., hydro, wind, solar).
 Each power plant is geolocated, and entries contain information on plant capacity, generation, ownership, and fuel type.
 The database will be continuously updated as data becomes available.
 World Resources Institute (WRI) and its partners have created the Global Power Plant Database (GPPD) as an open-source, open-access dataset of the world’s power 2 | plants (Byers et al. 2018).
 It is assembled from hundreds of public sources and contains information on technical characteristics of power plants, including capacity (megawatts), location, and fuel type.

 To Learn Data Science There are many free book available online.
 Here is one of them.

-Book Name: **“The Field Guide to Data Science”**.
+**Book Name:** **“The Field Guide to Data Science”**.
-Published on: November 2013.
+**Published on:** November 2013.
-Publisher: Booz Allen.
+**Publisher:** Booz Allen.
-Authors : Mark Herman, Stephanie Rivera, Steven Mills, Josh Sullivan , Peter Guerra, Alex Cosmas, Drew Farris, Ed Kohlwey, Paul Yacci, Brian Keller, Armen Kherlopian, Michael Kim.
+**Authors:** Mark Herman, Stephanie Rivera, Steven Mills, Josh Sullivan , Peter Guerra, Alex Cosmas, Drew Farris, Ed Kohlwey, Paul Yacci, Brian Keller, Armen Kherlopian, Michael Kim.

 [Download the Book here](https://www.researchgate.net/publication/258698880_The_Field_Guide_to_Data_Science).